longhorn/longhorn/docs/upgrade.md

 If both commands returned `Not found` for all components, Longhorn is probably deployed in a different namespace.
-Determine which namespace is in use and adjust `NAMESPACE` accordingly:
+Determine which namespace is in use and adjust `NAMESPACE` here accordingly:
 ```
-NAMESPACE=longhorn-custom-ns
+NAMESPACE=<some_longhorn_namespace>
 curl -sSfL https://raw.githubusercontent.com/rancher/longhorn/v0.1/deploy/uninstall-for-upgrade.yaml|sed "s#^\( *\)namespace: longhorn#\1namespace: ${NAMESPACE}#g" > longhorn.yaml
 kubectl delete -f longhorn.yaml
 ```

 ## Backup Longhorn System

-Backup Longhorn CRD yaml to local directory.
+We're going to backup Longhorn CRD yaml to local directory, so we can restore or inspect them later.

 ### v0.1
+User must backup the CRDs for v0.1 because we will change the default deploying namespace for Longhorn.
-Check your backups to make sure Longhorn was running in namespace `longhorn`.
+Check your backups to make sure Longhorn was running in namespace `longhorn`, otherwise change the value of `NAMESPACE` below.
 ```
 NAMESPACE=longhorn
 kubectl -n ${NAMESPACE} get volumes.longhorn.rancher.io -o yaml > longhorn-v0.1-backup-volumes.yaml